yochaigal/cairn/adventures/conversions/beyond-the-burning-teeth.md

 redirect_from: /resources/adventure-conversions/beyond-the-burning-teeth/
 ---

-# Burning The Burning Teeth
+# Beyond The Burning Teeth

 - Get the adventure [here](https://hopefulweirdwonder.itch.io/burningteeth).
 - [Amanda P](https://hopefulweirdwonder.itch.io/) has helpfully added Cairn translations at the end of the PDF.